Best for low interest

 Rewards rate

 Like the vast majority of secured credit cards, the First Progress Platinum Prestige doesn’t come with an opportunity to earn a welcome bonus.
-You’ll also miss out on fancy perks and won’t be able to earn rewards.
-However, that’s to be expected since secured credit cards are designed primarily for people looking to build or improve their credit, not earn rewards.
+However, that’s to be expected since secured credit cards are designed primarily for people looking to build or improve their credit.

-Despite the First Progress Platinum Prestige’s lack of rewards and a welcome offer, it does have some features that are useful and convenient to people building credit.
+Despite the First Progress Platinum Prestige’s lack of a welcome offer, it does have some features that are useful and convenient to people building credit.

-This is especially important since the annual fee will eat into your credit limit when you first open your account and when it’s charged each year.
-That means if you start with the minimum $200 credit limit, you’ll actually have just $151 available on your card in your first billing cycle.
+This detail is especially important, since the annual fee will eat into your credit limit when you first open your account and when it’s charged each year.
+If you start with the minimum $200 credit limit, you’ll actually have just $151 available on your card in your first billing cycle.
 Luckily, you can eventually request a higher credit limit for up to $5,000 by increasing your security deposit (which is, oddly, only achievable by mailing a check) after issuer approval.

 First Progress reports to all three major credit bureaus (Experian, Equifax and TransUnion) each month, so you’ll be able to improve on your credit standing provided you use your card responsibly.